team10summer2019/project/README.md

 In the game use the commands Enter to cycle through the rooms in the array list,

-Commands:  map, quit.
+Commands:  help, map, quit, left, right, down, up.

 Commands are case insensitive.
 "Map" displays a static map of the maze.
 "Quit" exits the main loop and terminates the program.
+The player moves around the map using the commands "Up","Down","Left",Right" where motion occurs to the adjacent room provided that there is no obstruction or Wall.

-The program will terminate after 50 rounds of user input.
+The program will terminate after 100 rounds of user input.